mducle/eniius/README.md

 * Instrument data is embedded in a [NeXus](https://www.nexusformat.org/) data file as a [NXinstrument](https://manual.nexusformat.org/classes/base_classes/NXinstrument.html) group.
-* The embedded instrument is at a minium enough to be imported into [Horace](http://horace.isis.rl.ac.uk/) for resolution calculation.
+* The embedded instrument is at a minimum enough to be imported into [Horace](http://horace.isis.rl.ac.uk/) for resolution calculation.
 * `eniius` also has the facility to export this information as [McStas](http://mcstas.org/) instrument files for ray tracing simulations of